-The total working hours for each individual should be 30 hours or less per week for all your work at Osaka University (including TA, TF, RA, part-time work within the University, etc.).
+The total working hours for each individual should be 30 hours or less per week for all your work at The University of Osaka (including TA, TF, RA, part-time work within the University, etc.).
 Each individual is encouraged to calculate the number of hours per week allocated to work, studies, etc.